 Today I'm covering the other half of the World's Finest Team, Batman.
-Unlike Superman, I'm able to incorporate a whole lot more material because of the generational theory created by John Byrne and adopted by Win Scott Eckert and Dennis Power.
-Now this blog takes place in the TVCU, not Earth-3898, the CU, or the WNU.
-I will steal bits and pieces from Byrne, Eckert, and Power.
+Unlike Superman, I'm able to incorporate a whole lot more material because of the generational theory created by John Byrne and adopted by Dennis Power.
+Now this blog takes place in the TVCU, not Earth-3898.
+I will steal bits and pieces from Byrne and Power.
 But like a religious group I won't name does with their book, I will pick out the parts that work for my own theories, and ignore the rest.
 (Note no religious group should be mad at me for that statement, because if you don't identify with it, then it must not be your group, and if you do identify with it, then it must be true.)

 And now on to the chronology: (note that all LOST ISSUES are considered apocryphal, but included for fun.)